at-gmbh/at-python-template/README.md

 * Select your `ci_pipeline`
   - `none` (default): Don't use any CI/CD pipeline.
   - `gitlab`: If you plan to use GitLab, this option will add a CI/CD Pipeline definition for [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).
 The pipeline includes basic steps to build, test and deploy your code.
 The deployment steps do nothing but echoing a String, as deployment is very project-specific.
+   - `az-devops`: If you plan to use [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), this option will add a CI pipeline and templates for CD pipelines.
+For the CD pipelines to work, you need to add project specific information.
 * `create_cli` (yes or no): if you plan to build an application with a command line interface (CLI), select *yes* here.
 This will integrate a template for the CLI into your project - minimal boilerplate guaranteed!
 (We're leveraging the awesome [typer](https://typer.tiangolo.com/) library for this.)
 * `config_file`: select your preferred config format.
 It is best practice to store your configuration separate from your code, even for small projects, but because there are a gazillion ways to do this, each project seems to reinvents the wheel.
 We want to provide a few options to set you up with a working configuration:
   - `yaml`: use [YAML](https://yaml.org/) as your configuration file format.
 Easy to read and write, widely adopted, relies on the [PyYAML](https://pyyaml.org/) package.